Andrew J Green, writer

 It wasn't until I moved to the countryside in 1995, that I was able to start growing – this expanded into being pretty much self-sufficient in vegetables for our family of four.
 Apart from the fact that I had been eating - and campaigning for - organic food for around 30 years, it was obvious to me that a concern for preconceptual health and the health of a breastfeeding mother has to extend to growing healthy, organic food, so that a baby is nourished with pesticide-free breastmilk and a growing child has a highly nutritious, pesticide-free diet, so that he can attain optimum physical and mental health.

-Growing healthy, pesticide-free food for yourself and your family is, I believe, an absolutely fundamental way in which we can grasp our own power to create change, at the same time as being in contact with the earth, out in the open air, getting exercise, saving money and providing healthy food for ourselves and a new generation.
+Growing healthy, pesticide-free food for yourself and your family is, I believe, an absolutely fundamental way in which we can grasp our own power to create truly permanent and sustainable change, at the same time as being in contact with the earth, out in the open air, getting exercise, saving money and providing healthy food for ourselves and a new generation.

-Concerned about food which is deficient in nutrients or loaded with chemicals, about the power of supermarkets, about food miles, GMOs, packaging, etc, etc?
-Grow it yourself!
+I think that, if we are (rightly) concerned about food which is deficient in nutrients or loaded with chemicals, about the power of supermarkets, about food miles, GMOs, packaging, etc, etc, we can do no better than to grow it ourselves!

 Self-sufficiency - keeping chickens and bees

-If maybe you don't want to have children because today's kids seem so unpleasant and have so little real interest in anything valuable, do have children .. but buy The Continuum Concept (see above) and bring them up to be secure, truly content young adults!
+If maybe you don't want to have children because today's kids seem so unpleasant and have so little real interest in anything valuable, do have children ... plesse read The Continuum Concept (see above) and you can bring them up to be secure, truly content young adults!
 Don't let our dysfunctional modern society win – your kids can change the world!

 As the late educator John Holt (who was a teacher, but became a staunch advocate of home-based learning) wrote: